 6. Being ambiguous or unclear . . .
 The authors of the list discuss this so well that I won’t even bother trying to restate it:

-This is one of the main reasons that authors can not edit their own books.
+This is one of the main reasons that authors cannot edit their own books.
 Ambiguity creeps in because they are too close to their own work. . . .
-The author can see it very visually, because they are writing down what they see in their imagination, but it just doesn’t always get communicated well in the text. [all errors in original blog text]
+The author can see [what they are saying, often] visually, because they are writing down what they see in their imagination; but [that vision] doesn’t always get communicated well in the text.

-7. Being inconsistent and arrogant . . .
-In fictional works, I’ve found that the major issue is inconsistency; in nonfiction works, it’s more often arrogance—as explained at the blog.
+1. Being inconsistent and arrogant . . .
+In fictional works, I’ve found that the major issue is inconsistency; in nonfiction works, it’s more often arrogance—as explained in their list’s full discussion.

-8. Placing the wrong information in jacket copy and other promotions . . .
-The blog provides a good, informative discussion of this point, too.
+2. Placing the wrong information in jacket copy and other promotions . . .
+Their list’s wording provides a good, informative discussion of this point, too.

-9. Mismanaging schedules and sequencing of your project . . .
-In addition to the blog’s issues with sequencing, I more often find that authors have trouble fitting editorial assistance into their project’s schedule.
+3. Mismanaging schedules and sequencing of your project . . .
+In addition to their list’s issues with sequencing, I more often find that authors have trouble fitting editorial assistance into their project’s schedule.
 Editors should be involved in a project as early as possible so that a rapport can be established during substantive reviews, copyedits, and proofs.
 Nonfiction authors also need to allow time for research and fact-checking.
 And, if artwork is involved, additional time needs to be included for researching provenance and securing rights.

-10. Allowing “fear storms” to destroy your confidence . . .
+4. Allowing “fear storms” to destroy your confidence . . .
 Yet another reason to form a publication team instead of venturing out on your own.
 Run with your idea—write, write, write.
 But, then, rely on a good team for advice.
-A good team will not try to take away your authorial privilege; rather, its members will complement and support you and provide professional assistance—and constructive suggestions, not destructive criticisms.
+A good team will not try to take away your authorial privilege; rather, its members will complement (not just compliment) and support you and provide professional assistance—and constructive suggestions, not destructive criticisms.

-Remember to visit the original blog post at http://getting-published.com/toptenmistakes.php for complete discussions and to thank them for putting together such a good list.
+Remember to visit the original blog post at getting-published.com/toptenmistakes.php for complete discussions and to thank them for putting together such a good list.

 Excellent work, guys,